Port Allen man, already jailed for different crime, now charged in 2020 killing at BR tire shop

 BATON ROUGE - A man already in jail for a separate crime was booked on new charges Friday after police tied him to a 2020 murder investigation.

-The Baton Rouge Police Department said Darrell Beasley Jr., 30, of Port Allen now faces a charge of second-degree for the deadly shooting at Jaguar Tire Shop on Scenic Highway.
+The Baton Rouge Police Department said Darrell Beasley Jr., 30, of Port Allen now faces a charge of second-degree murder for the deadly shooting at Jaguar Tire Shop on Scenic Highway.
 Police said the victim, 28-year-old John Mitchell, was found dead there from multiple gunshot wounds on Nov.
 6, 2020.

 Trending News